 Ball in a stocking pendulum: We’ve built towers with Jenga, then knocked them down with a home-made pendulum – a tennis ball inside a cut-off leg from a pair of tights, that the kids could grab by one end and swing into their towers.

-A hanging pendulum: We’ve taken an idea from Irresistible Ideas of tying a pendulum to the rafters, and using it to knock down tall towers of cereal boxes.
+A wrecking ball: We’ve taken an idea from Irresistible Ideas of tying a pendulum to the rafters, and using it to knock down tall towers of cereal boxes.
 We’ve also built a PVC frame to hang from.
 For a wrecking ball, you want something that is heavy enough it would knock down the boxes, but not so hard that it will hurt if it hit someone.
 We used a one-liter plastic bottle, filled 2/3 of the way with water.
 We’d set the water bottle on a platform (OK, a recycling bin turned upside down) while kids built a tower, then they could pick up the water bottle, and let it swing.

 Toy Cars – any toy car that’s heavy enough to knock down your building materials will do, but I especially like pull-back cars – these are the ones that when you pull them backwards, it winds them up, and you let go and they roll forward on their own.